(This post contains affiliate links. Read my full disclosure.)

 How confident are you at work?
 Whether you are starting out in your career or taking a senior job for the first time, dips in confidence are common.
 I write about how to handle them in my book, Overcoming Imposter Syndrome, and it’s something that people get in touch with me about all the time.

-Grace Killelea also writes about confidence and building your personal presence at work in her book, *.
+Grace Killelea also writes about confidence and building your personal presence at work in her book, The Confidence Effect.
 It’s a primer on how to feel more confident at work, and it draws heavily on sharing stories to drive home Killelea’s points.

 Combining Competence and Confidence

 The first major point that I took from the book is that being good at your job isn’t enough.
 I have been telling myself and other women this for a long time.
 “Being competent without being confident is like working alone in the dark,” writes Killelea.
 “You may be able to get your work done, but who would know about it?”

 Much of the book is dedicated to making you feel as if you can talk about and share your successes and how to get other people to listen.
 Part of getting your point across and making an impact is having gravitas.